Assessor’s Office - Township of SchaumburgTownship of Schaumburg Assessor’s Office - Township of Schaumburg

 Disabled Veterans’ Homeowners Exemption

 The amount of the exemption each year depends on the percentage of the disabled veteran’s service-connected disability as certified by U.S. Department of Veteran Affairs.
-A disabled veteran at least 70% disabled will be completely exempt from property taxes.
+A disabled veteran at least 70% disabled will be completely exempt from property taxes but will still need to complete the renewal form every year.
 A disabled veteran with at least a 50% to 69% service-connected disability will receive an annual $5,000 reduction in EAV.
 A veteran with a 30% to 40% service-connected disability will receive an annual $2,500 reduction in EAV.

 To qualify the veteran must be: